-NMOSD is a rare, lifelong, and debilitating autoimmune disease of the central nervous system (CNS) characterized by inflammatory lesions in the optic nerves and spinal cord.
+NMOSD is an autoimmune disease of the central nervous system characterized by inflammatory lesions in the optic nerves and spinal cord, and cause continual and significant decrease in quality of life due to permanent neurologic disorders.
 Patients with NMOSD frequently experience a relapsing disease course with repeated attacks leading to accumulating neurological damage and disability.
 Symptoms may include visual impairment, motor disability, and loss of quality of life.
 In some cases, attacks of NMOSD result in death.
-NMOSD is commonly associated with pathogenic antibodies (AQP4-IgG) that target and damage a specific central nervous cell type called astrocytes, resulting in inflammatory lesions of the optic nerve(s), spinal cord and brain.
-AQP4-IgG are detectable in the blood serum of around two-thirds of NMOSD patients 1-4.
+Aquaporin-4 antibodies (AQP4-IgG), pathogenic antibodies, are detected in at least two-thirds of NMOSD patients.
+AQP4-IgG is known to target and damage a specific central nervous cell type called astrocytes, resulting in inflammatory lesions of the optic nerve(s), spinal cord and brain1-4.
 The inflammatory cytokine IL-6 is now emerging as an important factor in NMOSD pathogenesis 5-8.

 Diagnostic criteria introduced in 2006 for NMO were characterized by inflammation of the optic nerve (optic neuritis) and the spinal cord (myelitis).
 These were revised in 2007 with the definition of NMOSD, proposed for diseases with either optic neuritis or myelitis.
-In 2015, the definition of NMOSD further revised to include a broader spectrum of disease.
-The diagnostic term NMOSD is now widely used 9.
+In 2015, the definition of NMOSD was further revised to include a broader spectrum of disease.
+The diagnostic term NMOSD is now widely used .